openbmc/openbmc/poky/documentation/test-manual/intro.rst

 processes are publicly visible and available so that the community can see what testing is being performed, how it's being done and the current status of the tests and the project at any given time.
-It is intended that Other organizations can leverage off the process and testing environment used by the Yocto Project to create their own automated, production test environment, building upon the foundations from the project core.
+It is intended that other organizations can leverage off the process and testing environment used by the Yocto Project to create their own automated, production test environment, building upon the foundations from the project core.

-Currently, the Yocto Project Test Environment Manual has no projected release date.
-This manual is a work-in-progress and is being initially loaded with information from the README files and notes from key
+This manual is a work-in-progress and is being initially loaded with information from the README files and notes from key engineers:
-engineers:

 -  *yocto-autobuilder2:* This
    :yocto_git:`README.md </yocto-autobuilder2/tree/README.md>`